 Creating great products that people enjoy using is difficult.

-I vaguely remembered a phrase that the professor in my human-computer interaction class said:
+I vaguely remembered a phrase that the professor from my human-computer interaction course said:

 Remember, users are dumb, so are designers